FylmTM/homework-pfit/README.md

 We could introduce something like "insured sum to coefficient" helper, if it will make sense.

-**All amounts are EUR-based**

-There is no currency handling.
-To introduce one we would need to have exchange rates available to normalize amounts before comparing to limits.

 ## TODO

 * [x] Setup project
 * [x] Add test harness
 * [x] Add base domain
-* [ ] Figure out nice way of summing up insured sums
+* [x] Figure out nice way of summing up insured sums
-* [ ] Figure out nice way of matching risk type premium calculation & coefficient
+* [x] Figure out nice way of matching risk type premium calculation & coefficient
-    * [ ] Think about do we need special uniform way of handling coefficient steps?
+    * [x] Think about do we need special uniform way of handling coefficient steps?
-* [ ] Externalize coefficients
+* [x] Externalize coefficients
-* [ ] Ensure tests on...
+* [x] Ensure tests on...
-    * [ ] Summing sub-objects
+    * [x] Summing sub-objects
-    * [ ] Fire risks premium calculation
+    * [x] Fire risks premium calculation
-    * [ ] Theft risks premium calculation
+    * [x] Theft risks premium calculation
-    * [ ] Total premium calculation
+    * [x] Total premium calculation
-* [ ] Ensure design...
+* [x] Ensure design...
-    * [ ] We can easily add risk
+    * [x] We can easily add risk
-    * [ ] We can have more than 1 step for coefficient
+    * [x] We can have more than 1 step for coefficient
-    * [ ] We can have more complicated coefficient calculations (not just sum greater than)
+    * [x] We can have more complicated coefficient calculations (not just sum greater than)
-    * [ ] We can easily add premium
+    * [x] We can easily add premium
-    * [ ] Premium dictates summing logic
+    * [x] Support coefficient-based premiums
+    * [x] Possibility to implement arbitrary premiums
-* [ ] Think about...
+* [x] Think about...
-    * [ ] What is relationship between premium and risk?
+    * [x] What is relationship between premium and risk?
 One-to-one?
 One-to-many?
 Many to one?
 Many-to-Many?
-    * [ ] Do we want flexible way of summing up, or hardcode sub-object summing by type?
+    * [x] Do we want flexible way of summing up, or hardcode sub-object summing by type?
-    * [ ] Object hierarchy is kinda hardcoded now to explicit 3 levels.
+    * [x] Object hierarchy is kinda hardcoded now to explicit 3 levels.
 What if this is going to change?
-    * [ ] Do I want to convert RiskType to class?
+    * [x] Do I want to convert RiskType to class?
-    * [ ] Getting coefficient can be generalized (including default one), but do we want to?
-Depends on premiums.
+    * [x] Getting coefficient can be generalized (including default one), but do we want to id?
+    * [x] Should there be a way for a calculator to ask which premiums to use in calculation?
+* [ ] Improvements
+    * [ ] Add policy builder (to make creating test data more pleasant)
+    * [ ] Actually introduce DI and get rid of manually constructing dependency graph and injecting configuration